Izell Reese: Dallas Cowboys (first stint)

-Reese was selected by the Dallas Cowboys in the sixth round (188th overall) of the 1998 NFL Draft, becoming the second UAB player ever to be selected in the draft (after Dainon Sidney).
+Reese was selected by the Dallas Cowboys in the sixth round (188th overall) of the 1998 NFL draft, becoming the second UAB player ever to be selected in the draft (after Dainon Sidney).

 The coaches were intrigued by his size/speed ratio but decided to keep him at safety.
-Although he wasn't expected to make an impact, he contributed in the "45" and nickel packages, while also emerging as the team's leader in special teams tackles with 21.
+Although he was not expected to make an impact, he contributed in the "45" and nickel packages, while also emerging as the team's leader in special teams tackles with 21.
 He was a key player in the Cowboys leading the NFL in kickoff coverage (18.5 yards) and finishing third in punt coverage (6.2 yards).

-Despite missing the final 8 games of the 1999 season with a herniated disc in his neck, he tied for second on the team with 3 interceptions, registered 28 tackles, 5 passes defensed, 6 special teams tackles and 2 quarterback pressures.
+Despite missing the final eight games of the 1999 season with a herniated disc in his neck, he tied for second on the team with three interceptions and registered 28 tackles, five passes defensed, six special teams tackles and two quarterback pressures.

-After overcoming a career-threatening neck injury in the 2000 season, he became a seven-game starter at free safety in place of an injured George Teague, finishing first on the team in special teams tackles (22), second in interceptions (2) and eighth in tackles (72).
+After overcoming a career-threatening neck injury in the 2000 season, he became a seven-game starter at free safety in place of an injured George Teague, finishing first on the team in special teams tackles (22), second in interceptions (two) and eighth in tackles (72).

 In 2001, the team tried to convert him into a cornerback, but after starting the first four games, he was replaced with Duane Hawthorne at left cornerback and was moved back to safety.
-He registered 37 tackles (24 solo), 3 sacks (fourth on the team), 3 passes defensed, one interception and 8 special teams tackles.
+He registered 37 tackles (24 solo), three sacks (fourth on the team), three passes defensed, one interception and eight special teams tackles.

 Denver Broncos

 On March 15, 2002, he signed as a free agent with the Denver Broncos.
-He earned the starting free safety position, finishing with 58 tackles 5 quarterback pressures, one pass defensed and 3 special teams tackles.
+He earned the starting free safety position, finishing with 58 tackles five quarterback pressures, one pass defensed and three special teams tackles.

 Buffalo Bills

 On March 21, 2003, he signed as a free agent with the Buffalo Bills.
-He started 9 out of 13 games at free safety, before being placed on the injured reserve list on December 17.
-He collected 33 tackles, one quarterback pressure and 6 special teams tackles.
+He started 9 out of 13 games at free safety before being placed on the injured reserve list on December 17.
+He collected 33 tackles, one quarterback pressure and six special teams tackles.

-In 2004, he was named the starter at free safety, until he was passed on the depth chart by rookie Rashad Baker in the 10th game and was declared inactive during the rest of the season.
+In 2004, he was named the starter at free safety until he was passed on the depth chart by rookie Rashad Baker in the 10th game and was declared inactive during the rest of the season.
 He posted 48 tackles, one interception and one quarterback pressure.